ascend4/ascend4/jam/ReadMe.txt

 The Ascend jam build system currently supports building under Windows using the MSVC, Borland, MinGW, and Watcom** compilers, and under Linux using gcc/g77.
 With use of the included Jambase file, it should work with both the original and ftjam variants of jam.
-The system was developed primarily using ftjam.
+However, the system was developed primarily using ftjam.

 Automatic processing of Jamrules_general.in to Jamrules_general by configure is not currently implemented.
-Until it is, users will need to manually copy Jamrules_general.in to Jamrules_general and edit Jamrules to match their preferenes & configuration.
+Until it is, users will need to manually copy Jamrules_general.in to Jamrules_general and edit Jamrules_general to match their preferenes & configuration.

 -------------------------------------------------------------------------